ABSanthosh/SWENG-881--Course-Project/Readme.md

 ## 5.2 Test Cases

-[List all test cases.
-Or provide a link to the test cases.
-Ensure that the link you provide is accessible to the instructor.]

 The following chart lists the test cases, along with their test category, group, and subgroup.

 | Test ID  | Categories              |Group                  | Subgroup    | Test Section                                      |
 | -------- | ------------------------| --------------------- | ----------- |---------------------------------------------------|